quorrajs/Quorra-docs/Getting started/Errors & Logging.md

 is configured to use a single log file; however, you may customize this behavior as needed.
 Since Quorra uses the popular Winston logging library, you can take advantage of the variety of handlers that Winston offers.

+Quorra provides some additional utility methods over winston logger so that you can easily configure log handler in your application.

+ - useFiles(FileTransportOptions)
+ - useDailyFiles(DailyRotateFileTransportOptions)
+ - useMongoDB(MongodbTransportOptions)
+ - useMail(MailTransportOptions)
+ - useConsole(ConsoleTransportOptions)

 For example, if you wish to use daily log files instead of a single, large file, you can make the following change to your start file: